 At Zion, you will find a variety of hiking options ranging from super easy introduction trails to intense all day adventures.
 A few trails conveniently start right from the visitor’s center.
 One of these, the Watchman Trail, is a nice easy-mod choice for anyone in basically good shape.
 It’s not too difficult, yet enough of a challenge to make you feel like you got in a quality workout for the day.

 The last portion of the trail takes you on a stroll past the river.
-As you listen to nothing but the soothing sounds of the water flowing, you really feel as if you are lost in nature.
+As you listen to nothing but the soothing sounds of the water flowing, you really get that feeling of being lost in nature.

 I recommend adding the Watchman Trail to your hiking itinerary while visiting Zion.
-While not the most popular or challenging trail in the park, the scenery is amazing and the trek through nature is truly relaxing.
+While not the most popular or challenging trail within the park, the scenery is amazing and the trek through uninterrupted nature is truly relaxing.